 Moreover, the effective study of history necessitates awareness of the limits and challenges of our evidence and of all knowledge claims.
 History as a discipline is fundamentally committed to dialogue and to skepticism about dogmatic or authoritarian interpretations.
-Thus, the study of history is inherently linked with the development of one's democratic sensibility and intellectual humility.
+All students who take history courses will engage in research, at various levels, thereby gaining practice with the challenges of formulating analytical questions and arguments, identifying pertinent evidence, and engaging with the ideas and interpretations of others.
+Thus, the study of history is inherently linked with the development of one's intellectual humility and open-minded sensibility.

 History majors pursue all sorts of career paths: from medicine or law to education, from work as professional historians (in academia, museums, or other research institutions) to consulting or investment banking, from the military or security field to a variety of other public-service careers, from the media to international agencies, from artists to engineers, and so on.
 History does not give you a specialized skill set that automatically qualifies you for a specific job, but History teaches you creatively to process large amounts of evidence and information, to think, research, write, and analyze, and to engage the world we live in with confidence, subtlety, and a spirit of active service.

 History majors have excelled in all sorts of different ways.
 Our own majors have pursued successfully a wide variety of career paths.
 While many go on to professional schools (law, medicine, engineering, etc.), many others have gone into finance, education at all levels, the performing arts, the military, the media, public policy and government or international organizations, and so on.
 See for instance the interesting career path of Georgetown's new COO.
 The widely believed cliché that a history major (or all humanities majors) limits one to teaching or teaching-related work could not be more wrong!

 Check out what the nation's biggest historical associations and the news media have to say about the History major's real-world value:

 - "History is Not a Useless Major: Fighting Myths with Data" (from Perspectives on History: the Newsmagazine of the American Historical Association)